-3.2 TECHNOLOGY CONSIDERATIONS
+3.2.
+Technology Considerations

 HyperLedger Composer, a tool used for building a blockchain network and implementing smart contracts using HyperLedger Fabric, has recently been deprecated.
-To work around this, we will investigate an alternative called Convector, supported by Hyperledger Labs.
+To work around this, we looked into an alternative called Convector, supported by Hyperledger Labs.
 Convector provides similar functionality that Composer provides with some additional features such as an API Server Generator, configuration file generation, Smart Contract boilerplate code, etc. Also, convector allows the user to make configurations to a definitions JSON file for exposing Smart Contract functionality to an API.
+After further exploration of HyperLedger Convector, we determined that our use case should be fully implemented without this technology.
+By not using Convector, we will have more autonomy in our design and will be enabled to define the network, smart contracts, and API on our terms.